akshatgadodia/weatherapp/README.md

 ### Acknowledgments

-This Weather App was developed by [Your Name] as a personal project, with inspiration from various online tutorials and resources.
+This Weather App was developed by Akshat Gadodia as a personal project, with inspiration from various online tutorials and resources.
 Special thanks to the creators of ReactJS, OpenWeather API, and the supportive community for their valuable contributions to open-source software development.

 Enjoy exploring the Weather App and stay informed about the weather conditions in any location!